apache/flink/docs/content/docs/dev/datastream/fault-tolerance/state.md

 If you want to use keyed state, you first need to specify a key on a `DataStream` that should be used to partition the state (and also the records in the stream themselves).
-You can specify a key using `keyBy(KeySelector)` on a `DataStream`.
-This will yield a `KeyedDataStream`, which then allows operations that use keyed state.
+You can specify a key using `keyBy(KeySelector)` in Java/Scala API or `key_by(KeySelector)` in Python API on a `DataStream`.
+This will yield a `KeyedStream`, which then allows operations that use keyed state.

 A key selector function takes a single record as input and returns the key for that record.
 The key can be of any type and **must** be derived from